Atharva-Kanherkar/personal-portfolio/README.md

 - A localized, earlier version of Magic Portfolio is available with the next-intl library
 - To use localization, switch to the 'i18n' branch

+## Spotify Integration 🎵

+This portfolio includes a Spotify integration that displays your favorite tracks at the bottom of the homepage.

+### Quick Setup

+1. **Visit the setup page**: Go to `/spotify-setup` on your local development server
+2. **Follow the guided setup**: The page will walk you through creating a Spotify app and getting your credentials
+3. **Add environment variables**: Create a `.env.local` file with your Spotify credentials
+4. **Restart your server**: Your favorite tracks will appear on the homepage!

+For detailed setup instructions, see [SPOTIFY_SETUP.md](SPOTIFY_SETUP.md).

+### Features

+- 🎵 **Top Tracks Display**: Shows your most-played tracks from Spotify
+- 🎧 **Audio Previews**: Click to play 30-second previews (when available)
+- 🔗 **Direct Links**: Open tracks directly in Spotify
+- 📱 **Responsive Design**: Works beautifully on all devices
+- 🎨 **Styled to Match**: Seamlessly integrates with your portfolio theme

 ## Creators

 Lorant One: [Threads](https://www.threads.net/@lorant.one) / [LinkedIn](https://www.linkedin.com/in/lorant-one/)